Myxogastria0808/coffee/README.md

 [markdown]
 # Whether to do syntax highlighting
-# Theme can be customised by setting the `highlight_theme` variable to a theme supported by Zola
+# Theme can be customized by setting the `highlight_theme` variable to a theme supported by Zola
 highlight_code = true

 [extra.coffee]